HuaizhengZhang/Active-Learning-as-a-Service/README.md

 print(client.query_by_uri(url_list, budget=3))
 ```

-Then you will see 3 data samples has been selected from all the 5 data points by active learner.
+Then you will see 3 data samples (the most informative) has been selected from all the 5 data points by active learner.

 ## Installation :construction: